 \section{Introduction}

-0.5cm The idea of centrality in network analysis can be traced back to early work in graph theory, and many definitions of centrality have been proposed, each one bringing different insights to the connections in a graph.
-For example, in 1987, Phillip Bonacich \cite{Bonacich1987} introduced a centrality measure of a vertex based on the power centrality of its neighbors, as a way of addressing some of the limitations of other centrality measures, such as degree centrality and eigenvector centrality, where a high score means that a vertex is connected to another vertices who themselves have high scores (\cite{Newman2018} ch.7).
+0.5cm The concept of centrality in network analysis dates back to early graph theory, with many definitions proposed, each providing unique insights into the connections within a graph.
+For example, in 1987, Phillip Bonacich \cite{Bonacich1987} introduced a centrality measure of a vertex based on the power centrality of its neighbors, as a way of addressing some of the limitations of other centrality measures, such as degree centrality and eigenvector centrality, where a high score means that a vertex is connected to other vertices that themselves have high scores (\cite{Newman2018} ch.7).
 Bonacich argued that "in bargaining situations, it is advantageous to be connected to those who have few options; power comes from being connected to those who are powerless.
-Being connected to powerful others who have many potential trading partners reduces one's bargaining power" (\cite{Bonacich1987}).\\
+Being connected to powerful others who have many potential trading partners reduces one's bargaining power" (\cite{Bonacich1987}).

-Linton Freeman (\cite{Freeman1978}) believed that "the development of measures should help to clarify a concept by specifying its components and their interrelationships.
-In the case of centrality, however, the opposite effect seems to have been achieved.
-In a sense, the introduction of new measures at this stage is inappropriate.
-Ideally, measures should grow out of advanced theoretical efforts; they should be defined in the context of explicit process models", despite this opposition, new definitions of centrality didn't stop appearing.\\
+Linton Freeman objected to the multiplicity of centrality measures and opposed the introduction of new measures, he considered that the development ofmeasures should clarify the concept, but the opposite effect seems to be achieved (\cite{Freeman1978}).